 A hearty bowl of Guinness stew in an elegant ANTA pasta dish, filled with tender chunks of beef, caramelized onions, and earthy mushrooms in a rich, dark broth.
 A slice of crusty French baguette with golden, bubbling melted cheddar rests on the side.
 The dish sits on a rustic wooden table, with warm lighting highlighting the textures.
 In the softly blurred background, a bottle of Guinness, fresh herbs, and a wooden spoon add to the cozy kitchen ambiance.

-Hearty Guinness Stew with Cheddar-Topped Baguette
+Guinness Beef Stew with Cheddar Baguette

-Portions:6 servings
+Portions:6

-Preparation Time: 15 minutes
+Preparation Time: 25 minutes

 Cooking Time:2 hours 30 minutes